UPPAbaby Cruz V2 vs. Mockingbird | Stroller Comparison

 Cheaper?

-The price of the Mockingbird Single Stroller is $395 for all colors and design options.
+The price of the Mockingbird stroller is $350 for all colors and design options.

 Each company also includes different accessories with their stroller.
 With the UPPAbaby Cruz V2 you get a rain shield and bug shield (mosquito net).
 With the Mockingbird you get a magnetic sun shade.

-Winner: Mockingbird The Mockingbird Single Stroller is almost half the price of the Cruz V2.
+Winner: Mockingbird The Mockingbird stroller is almost half the price of the Cruz V2.
 Even when you factor in the accessories included, the Mockingbird is significantly cheaper than the Cruz V2.

 Related: 2020 UPPAbaby Cruz V2 vs. 2019 UPPAbaby Cruz